Nuthatch-Inc/SignalShow-Java/MAVEN_BUILD_SYSTEM.md

 **Runtime Status**: Application launches and functions correctly
 **Distribution Status**: Native installers build successfully on macOS and Windows

-The original directory structure is preserved in `legacy-build/` for reference.
+JAI dependencies are preserved in `legacy-build/` directory as they are not available in public Maven repositories.

 ## Key Benefits